fortheloveofcreation/NFT-Marketplace/README.md

 (you can install Django/Pillow by typing "pip install Django" or "pip install Pillow" on Terminal) In case you would like to use a virtual environment, please download vent or conda (for our project, we have used venv)

 Once your environment is set up, go to Terminal, navigate/cd to the unzipped folder and then folder 'ecommerce' (Ex.
-Type in Terminal 'cd ecommerce').
+Type in Terminal 'cd ecommerce').
 Use terminal to start the server by typing the following :-

 Windows: py manage.py runserver